-The countdown is almost over and you are so excited to see what the kittens will look like, what their colors will be, and to cradle the precious little ones in the palm of your hands.
+The countdown is almost over and you are so excited to see what the kittens will look like.
+What their colours will be, and to cradle the precious little ones in the palm of your hands.
 But that was five days ago and your cat seems to have other plans.
 She doesn’t seem to be in any hurry to have her kittens.
-She is taking her sweet time…and it is driving you nuts!
+Your pregnant cat is overdue, she is taking her sweet time…and it is driving you nuts!

 The time it takes for kittens to develop in their mother’s uterus or womb from conception to until they are ready for birth is called the “gestation period”.
 This takes an average of 63 to 65 days.
 But in cats this period can be very variable.
 It can be as short as 56 days to as long as 72 days.
 The reason for this wide range of values is because of the nature of female cats being “induced ovulators”.

-For majority of the time, the problem is not really that the pregnant cat is overdue giving birth but that there is a miscalculation of the kitten’s birth date because of the cat’s very variable gestation period as explained above.
-Since multiple matings are required for ovulation, it is difficult to pinpoint which particular mating induced the release of the egg from the ovary, its subsequent fertilization and implantation in the womb.
-If the start date of the gestation period is not accurately known then it follows that the due date can, at best, only be estimated.
+For majority of the time, the problem is not really that the pregnant cat is overdue giving birth.
+Usually, there is a miscalculation of the kitten’s birth date.
+This is because of the cat’s very variable gestation period as explained above.
+Since multiple matings are required for ovulation.
+It is difficult to pinpoint which particular mating induced the release of the egg from the ovary.
+And its subsequent fertilisation and implantation in the womb.
+If the start date of the gestation period is not accurately known.
+It follows that the due date can, at best, only be estimated.